-There are of course a number of exceptions to this, like the high end Audeze LCD-4 or HiFiMAN Susvara (and several others).
+There are of course a number of exceptions to this, like the high-end Audeze LCD-4 or HiFiMAN Susvara (and several others).
 However the trend for many newer planar headphones is that often what they gain in terms of efficiency and comfort compared to their older counterparts, they lose in dynamic impact (the 'punch' or slam quality).
 At the moment, it's unclear to me what causes this difference, it may be due to the prevalence of single-sided arrays with less magnetic force being exerted on the diaphragm, or it could be due to physical properties of the diaphragm itself.

 As technology advances, we're getting thinner and thinner material for the diaphragm, and this allows planars to become more efficient, and also use lighter magnets (so that they're lighter overall).
 But this trade off also may be responsible for less slam and punch.

 I recently had a conversation with Audeze CEO Sankar about this phenomenon.
 He indicated that there are several different factors that play a role in this.
-You can watch the video below:

 Conversely, dynamic driver headphones have improved as well to be able to produce frequencies all the way down to 20hz - even the open-back ones (previously it was possible but only with closed-back designs).
 Even still, in most cases, planar magnetic headphones often have a more linear bass extension than dynamic driver headphones, even if dynamic driver headphones now have the ability to extend all the way down to 20hz.
 This means the advantage is still there to some extent, resulting usually in a more 'clean' sounding bass response - even if the headphone in question may not punch as hard as high excursion dynamic driver headphones, like the ones from Focal for example.